Achilles Tendon Rupture, Pain & Surgery

 Because your Achilles tendon can be damaged in different ways, your individual therapy is based on different questions.
 In our diagnostics, we therefore clarify precisely how your injury occurred and what caused it.

 Proven methods: ultrasound and MRI

 X-ray images only show changes that indicate the corresponding injury in the case of Haglund’s deformity and insertional tendonitis.
 So our specialists often use ultrasound scans to diagnose ruptures.
-We opt for MRI scans for wear-related changes in particular, which allow us to clearly see which regions of the tendon have changed.
+We also opt for MRI scans for wear-related changes in particular, which allow us to clearly see which regions of the tendon have changed.

 The best-possible therapy for your Achilles tendon

 Whether rupture, inflammation or calcification, Achilles tendon injuries and disorders are often painful and long-lasting.
 Thanks to our precise diagnostics, we can offer you the best-possible treatment at Schoen Clinic.
 Depending on the type and severity of your symptoms, a full range of options are available, from conservative treatment such as an Achilles tendon specific boots to treat an Achilles rupture without the need for an operation to Achilles tendon surgery or even reconstruction of a deficient Achilles tendon.